 Related Reading: These 15 Subtle Signs Of Flirting May Come As A Surprise To You

 1. Healthy flirting pays attention, unhealthy flirting does not

 Imagine you’re at a party and you see an attractive stranger eyeing you.
 Or you’re on the subway, reading, and you can feel a fellow passenger looking at you.
 When they approach you, will they say something thoughtful like, “Is that a good book?
 I’m looking for something to read?” or simply go, “A beautiful woman like you shouldn’t be standing alone?”

-The difference here is that in the first case, they’ve noticed what you’re doing and tried to strike up a conversation over simply making a statement about your looks and a judgment about women being alone.
+The difference here is that in the first case, they’ve noticed what you’re doing, probably read your facial expressions, and tried to strike up a conversation over simply making a statement about your looks and a judgment about women being alone.

 Attention is the food of love (with many apologies to Shakespeare) and it’s certainly the main course where flirting is concerned.
 An unhealthy flirt, on the other hand, will take refuge in clichés and clumsily attempt to get your attention, without actually paying attention to you.
 Paying attention in a relationship is paramount, and the same holds for flirting.

 2. Healthy flirting respects boundaries, unhealthy flirting takes what it wants